Gravitational Waves Emission in Quadratic Gravity: longitudinal modes, angular momentum emission, and positivity of the radiated power: Gravitational waves in quadratic gravity

 The next step is to calculate the vacuum field equations.
 By extremizing $ \bar{S}$ in (\ref{eq:2ndOrderS}) with respect to the fields $\Phi$, $\tilde{h }_{\mu\nu}$ and $\Psi_{\mu\nu}$ while making use of the gauge conditions ( \ref{eq:harmonic-TT-gauge}), we obtain, after some degree of manipulation:

-Eq. (\ref{eq:EOM-Phi}) is obviously of the Kein-Gordon type.
+Eq. (\ref{eq:EOM-Phi}) is obviously of the Klein-Gordon type.
 The tensorial equation (\ref{eq:EOM-h-tilde-Psi}) admits a massive mode and a massless solution.
 These facts motivate the definitions:

-With that, the final form of the field equation are:\footnote{ The field equations in (\ref{eq:FE-h-tilde})--(\ref{eq:FE-Psi}) are identical to those in Ref. \cite{Alves2022} after the mapping $ \alpha\rightarrow\alpha/2$.
-This numerical factor difference in the coupling usually appears in the context of higher-order theories in connection with the strategy adopted for the approximative scheme, i.e. whether the approximation is taken at the level of the action or at the level of the field equations.
-In any case, the physical content in both alternatives is the same.}
+With that, the final form of the field equation are:\footnote{ The field equations in (\ref{eq:FE-h-tilde})--(\ref{eq:FE-Psi}) are identical to those in Ref. \cite{Alves2022} after the mapping $\alpha\rightarrow\alpha/2$.
+This numerical difference in the coupling factor appeared due to a small error in Ref. \cite{Alves2022}.
+In equation (2) of this reference, we should have $2\alpha$ instead of $\alpha$.
+This correction was made in the current paper and led to the new definition of $m_{\Psi}^{2}$ without the factor $2$ that appears in Ref. \cite{Alves2022}.
+This same correction leads to a change from $1/3$ of Eq.
+(2) in Ref. \cite{Alves2022} to $1/6$ in Eq.
+(3) of the current paper.}

 The structure of the above equations characterizes $\Phi$, $\tilde{h} _{\alpha\beta}$ and $\Psi_{\alpha\beta}$ as a massive scalar field, a massless tensorial field, and a massive tensorial field, respectively.
 Notice that the massive degrees of freedom vanish in the limit $ \alpha,\gamma\rightarrow0$; in which case the familiar results from general relativity are recovered.